lmyers421/SeniorProject25-26/README.md

 ### Design Diagrams
 #### Level 0
 [Design Diagram Level 0](DesignDiagrams/DD01.png)
+- The most basic description of our project's design.
+Instead of focusing on technical systems, this diagram illustrates the general flow that will be followed when using the application.
+Users will be authenticated, predicitons will be made, and scores and results will be calculated when the games finish.

 #### Level 1
 [Design Diagram Level 1](DesignDiagrams/DD02.png)
+- More detail is added in this diagram.
+Interactions between the user, UI, and backend of the application are depicted.
+A similar flow from the first diagram is shown, but now each step is associated with a system of the application.

 #### Level 2
 [Design Diagram Level 2](DesignDiagrams/DD03.png)
+- The most detailed diagram- depicting the UI, API, and Data Control layer.
+Each input by the user will have a reaction that goes down each layer, all the way to the database, and evetually lead to an output returned back to the user.

 ## Project Tasks and Timeline
 ### Task List